 Originally applied to manufacturing and construction, Waterfall is a more traditional approach to project management, introduced in 1970.
 Many industries had relied on similar approaches previously.
 The straightforward methodology depends on teams outlining every aspect of the project in a linear, logical, and sequential manner.

 Despite the movement toward agile, some businesses still rely on waterfall, particularly those with strictly defined requirements that demand careful planning.
 Today, companies like NASA and Boeing follow the waterfall methodology for its predictability and need for extensive documentation.
-Organizations in sectors like healthcare, manufacturing, supply chain management, and construction also frequently rely on the methodology.
+Organizations in sectors like healthcare, manufacturing, supply chain management, and construction also frequently use the methodology.

 Waterfall follows a series of steps, where each phase must be completed before the next one begins.
 You cannot backtrack to previous stages without starting over completely, and there is very little customer interaction until the final steps of the project.
 At every stage, there is detailed documentation.